MountSmoore/github-slideshow/_posts/0000-01-02-MountSmoore.md

 ---
-layout: slide
+layout: side hustle
-title: "Welcome to our second slide!"
+title: "Welcome to the hustle my boy!"
 ---
-Your text
+Lemme see you work on that code
-Use the left arrow to go back!
+I do not get this: use left arrow to go back! keep coding